kaufguy/AnyLogger/README.md

 ## Demo
 Check out demoLight and demoMax to see AnyLogger in action.

+## Console Logging
+Default handler that logs messages to the console

+## HTML Logging
+Handler that logs to an HTML table that can be filtered, sorted and cleared.
+Very useful for mobile devices. only available in AnyLoggerMax.

+## Servie Logging
+Handler that logs to a server through an HTTP request.
+You can configure the service URL, request headers, batch size of the logs on each request and if to flush the remaining logs on window close event.
+Very useful for production monitoring. only available in AnyLoggerMax.

+## Global Log Collecting
+AnyLogger can collect global errors / exceptions (window.onerror) and console logs and route them through the handlers.
+Very useful for investigating environment / system related errors as well as unhandled code.

 ## Formatter
 Formatter is a simple function that recieves a string message and data object as input.
 It returns a formatted string message that will be used as an input message to the [handlers](#handlers).
 All non collected messages are routed through the formatter.
 AnyLogger comes with a default formatter that can be disabled with 'useFormatter' configuration.
 ```javascript